 A student shall not fail to comply with the directions of teachers, student teachers, aides, bus drivers, principals, or other authorized school personnel.
-He/she shall not fail to comply with the rules and regulations of the school.
-(Up to 15 demerits)
+They shall not fail to comply with the rules and regulations of the school, especially in direct defiance of authorized school personnel.
+Repeat violations of any school disciplinary code as well as failure to heed warnings or comply with prior notifications will also be construed as insubordination.

+10 to 15 demerits